FloWide-Apps/templateApp/README.md

 # Dummy Public App

-This application can be run with streamlit on the workbench.
+This application can be run with streamlit on the `FloWide` workbench.

 It writes out a basic text.